nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/nuxeo-admin-console.md

 ### Checking the Status of System Components

 The homepage provides a concise list of [probes]({{page page='health-check'}}#probes) to check the health of the various system components.
-For a full list with detailed information and the possibility to launch a check on them individually, you can head to the `Probes` menu.
+For a full list with detailed information and the possibility to launch a check on them individually, you can see the `Probes` menu.

 ![]({{file name='admin-console-probes-homepage.png'}} ?border=true)